 Courtside in basketball is the area around the actual court.
 In that area, there are famous courtside seats.
 Sitting courtside means you're sitting as close as you can to all the action of a basketball game.
 Courtside refers to sitting just behind the player benches on the sidelines.
 People sitting courtside have their feet on the court.
 Those fans also get some perks such as special parking, access to special clubs and suites, and not to mention the unmatching view of the game.
 However, courtside seats come with a few rules and a hefty price.
-In the picture below, the courtside area where the courtside seats are located is in blue.

 There are courtside seats at all levels of basketball, however high profile college basketball games and NBA playoff games are the most sought after courtside seats.
 Ticket prices will vary depending on the franchise, what is the matchup, where on the court are the seats, and also if it is a playoff or high profile game, as said before.
 Nonetheless, courtside tickets are never cheap.
 It is hard to find a courtside seat selling for anything below 1500 dollars, but that price can go way, way up.